Global Frobenius Liftability I: Introduction

 \subsection{Methods and further results}

-The proofs of the results mentioned above rely on a variety of tools: deformation theory, toric fibrations, and most importantly the study of Frobenius liftings.
+The proofs of the results mentioned above rely on a variety of tools: deformation theory, toric fibrations and the study of Frobenius liftings and their consequences.
 Let us mention here some of our observations which might be of independent interest.
 Some of these results are valid for arbitrary (non-necessarily smooth) $k$-schemes.

-The Swiss Army knife in our toolbox is the technique of descending Frobenius liftability (see Theorem~\ref{thm:descending-frob-lift}): if $Y$ is $F$-liftable and $\pi \colon Y\to X$ is a morphism, then under certain assumptions on $\pi$, one can deduce the $F$-liftability of $X$.
-In the special case of a blow-up along a smooth center $Z \subseteq X$, there is an induced Frobenius lifting on $X$ which is suitably compatible with $Z$ (Lemma~\ref{lem:blow-ups}).
+Two of the most important tools related to Frobenius liftability are the technique of descent (see Theorem~\ref{thm:descending-frob-lift}) and the sheaf of invariants differentials (see \S\ref{ss:def-thy-frob}).
+The descent result states roughly that if $Y$ is $F$-liftable and $\pi \colon Y\to X$ is a morphism, then under certain assumptions on $\pi$, one can deduce the $F$-liftability of $X$.
+We provide a more comprehensive treatment of the subject in the sequel \cite{PartII}.

-In \cite{zdanowicz}, the third author provided an explicit functorial construction of a lifting modulo $p^2$ associated to a Frobenius splitting (see Theorem~\ref{thm:zdanowicz-canonical-lift}).
-Using this construction and some properties of the Witt vector ring $W_2(X)$ we prove that there is at most one lifting of $X$ modulo $p^2$ to which the Frobenius morphism lifts (Theorem~\ref{thm:fsplit-liftings}).
-Surprisingly, this lifting is isomorphic to any lifting induced by a Frobenius splitting.
-This observation allows us to descend Frobenius liftability along good quotients by actions of linearly reductive groups (Theorem~\ref{thm:descending-frob-lift}(c)).
-We also employ the Witt vector ring $W_2(X)$ to show a curious base change property of Frobenius liftings (Proposition~\ref{prop:frob-lift} and Corollary~\ref{cor:froblift-speck}).

-We provide a few results on toric varieties in families.
-First, if a general fiber of a smooth projective family is toric, then the generic fiber must be toric as well (Corollary~\ref{cor:toric-generalization}).
+We also provide a few results on toric varieties in families.
+First, if a~general fiber of a~smooth projective family is toric, then the generic fiber must be toric as well (Corollary~\ref{cor:toric-generalization}).
 To this end, we need an auxiliary result (Proposition~\ref{prop:split}) on the constructibility of the locus where a given vector bundle splits.
 Second, given a smooth projective family together with a relative normal crossings divisor over a connected base, if a \emph{single} geometric fiber is a toric pair, then the entire family has to be a toric fibration (Proposition~\ref{prop:global-rigidity}).
 In other words, using the terminology of Hwang and Mok, toric pairs are globally rigid.